AidanStarr/psm_practical/book/intro.md

 The interactive worksheets are hosted on [google colab](https://research.google.com/colaboratory/faq.html).
 This means you should be able to develop and run the code without havng to deal with python dependencies on your local machine.

-In case you do want to set up a python environemnt on your computer, [I've included a short guide to compiled from various online sources](python-env-primer.md).